 Chenghuang Temple Night Market (Hsinchu)

-As is often the case, this night market started out with a few food stalls in front of a temple, then spread down the adjacent streets.
+As is often the case, Chenghuang Temple Night Market (新竹市城隍廟夜市) started out with a few food stalls in front of a temple, then spread down the adjacent streets.

 Hsinchu’s most famous night market is a perfect example, as the temple is now buried inside the food market.
-The temple is Hsinchu city’s Chenghuang Temple (City God Temple), and the night market is thus called Chenghuang Temple Night Market (新竹市城隍廟夜市).
+The temple is Hsinchu city’s Chenghuang Temple (City God Temple), and the night market is thus called Chenghuang Temple Night Market.

-On great thing about this market is that you can find loads of tasty traditional foods both in the daytime and at night, and most of it is covered/indoors.
 And it’s all connected to Hsinchu Central Market, and even larger morning market that has it all – products and food.
 That’s means you can find something good to eat around here practically around the clock.

-Seek out the taro paste balls (芋泥球) at this tiny stall, this 90+ year-old braised pork rice (滷肉飯) shop, and the unique-to-Hsinchu “thick thick soup” (稠稠的羹) at this shop – the soup contains squid, crispy pork, Taiwanese celery, and a hint of sweetness.
+I especially enjoyed the taro paste balls (芋泥球) at this tiny stall, this 90+ year-old braised pork rice (滷肉飯) shop, and the unique-to-Hsinchu “thick thick soup” (稠稠的羹) at this shop – the soup contains squid, crispy pork, Taiwanese celery, and a hint of sweetness.

 Luodong Night Market (Yilan)

 Luodong Night Market (羅東夜市) is one of the best night markets on the east coast of Taiwan, along with Dongdamen in Hualien.
 It is in the Luodong city center, one of the three urban centers in Yilan county.
-To find the best eats, so my foodie’s guide to Luodong Night Market.

 While many night markets first develop in front of temples, this one grew up to serve customers outside a local movie theater.
 It is a sprawling night market featuring the usual classics plus several local Yilan specialties.